 It is normal to have some numbness, tingling and pins and needles around your wounds and at the front of your chest.
-There may also be a bulge at the lower part of the front of your chest and upper abdominal area.
-This is normal and is from the procedure.
+You may also get a slight bulge at the front of your chest or top of your abdomen.
+This is normal and is from the procedure irritating the nerves and making the muscle weak.
 This will settle over time, but it can take several weeks.
-In rare cases, you may be left with a permanently numb area or a slight bulge.
+In rare cases, you may be left with a permanently numb area or slight bulge.

 We will place dressings over your wounds after the procedure.
-These dressings will need to be removed 48 hours after the procedure.
+These dressings will need to be removed 48 hours after your chest drains are removed.
 If you have already gone home, you (or a relative or carer) will need to remove these dressings, leaving the wounds exposed.
 If your wounds are not clean and dry, you will need to put another clean dressing on.
 If you have any concerns about your wounds, please contact us for advice.